 First, I think Christian believers who vote at all are necessarily complicit in the sins and failures of those they vote for (whomever they vote for).
 To participate (even democratically) in a political system by definition implicates you systemically in that system – for good and for evil.
 When you pick up a stick, you pick up both ends.
 I don’t know where I’ll come out on this, but I’m contemplating the effects upon faith of such participation at all.
 I don’t see how we live fully within the redeeming power of our truest identity as Christ’s Body in the world and then forge alliances between that identity and any State.
 I’m not convinced such participation doesn’t necessarily erode our faith, compromise our identity, and undermine our mission.

 This means something has to be said about ‘how’ the Church speaks prophetically and morally about systemic injustice, racism, poverty, how we present a ‘way of being’ in the world that is ‘the world to come’.
-I’m considering the possibility that this ‘way of being’ precludes (for me) participation in those structures, at least participation that reduces my ‘way of being’ to a binary choice between options that system determines, and that this is just another way to say the Church doesn’t require to State or its apparatuses to be who and what Christ calls it to be.
-If ‘voting’ is a way to contribute your “voice,” perhaps there are ways to make that contribution, ways of being a “voice,” that are better than (and in the end are compromised by) filling in the State’s ballot.
-I think by and large evangelicals just view the State (reforming it, cleansing it, legislating it righteously) as their “Temple,” believe they are its priests, and see Trump is their Cyrus.
-That’s not a viable ‘way to be’ the Church in the world for me.
+I’m considering the possibility that this ‘way of being’ precludes (for me) participation in those structures, at least participation that reduces my ‘way of being’ to a binary choice between options which that system determines, and that this is just another way to say the Church doesn’t require the State or its apparatuses to be who and what Christ calls the Church to be.
+‘Voting’ is apparently one way of contributing your “voice.”
+Perhaps there are other ways to speaking, ways of being a “voice” which are better than (and in the end compromised by) filling in the State’s ballot.
+I think by and large evangelicals just view the State (reforming it, cleansing it, legislating it righteously) as their “Temple,” believe they are its priests, and – now – see Trump is their Cyrus.
+That’s not a viable way to be the Church in the world for me.

 Second, I can’t in good conscience put my hand over my heart and pledge my allegiance to the Republic.
-I’m coming to see that part of the ‘way of being’ in the world which I understand the Church to be involves certain exclusive allegiances of faith to Christ which are impossibly collapsed into any political agenda or platform.
+I’m coming to see that part of the ‘way of being’ in the world which I understand the Church to be involves certain exclusive allegiances to Christ which are impossibly collapsed into any political agenda or platform.
 There’s so much to say here about the “already-not yet” nature of God’s re-creation of the cosmos in Christ, and the Church’s role in that.
 I can’t say much here, but I don’t see how my pledging my allegiance to the State is compatible with properly pledging my allegiance to Christ.
 Does that mean I don’t value constitutional freedoms?
 Not at all.
 I do value worshiping, believing, and speaking my mind freely.
-But wet don’t get those freedoms from a document or the State.
+Does it mean I wouldn’t sacrifice to protect or secure those freedom?
+Not at all.
 Do I not love and appreciate a State that recognizes those freedoms?
 I do.
 Will I ‘pledge my allegiance’ to that State?
-What’s meant by such allegiance?
+Well, what’s meant by such allegiance?
 What’s involved in it?
-Here’s what I’ll pledge: I pledge to love, serve, hold accountable and remind the world in which I live of one thing – Christ is Kyrios and allegiance to him trumps (no pun intended) all other allegiances.
+Here’s what I’ll pledge: I pledge to love, serve and remind the world in which I live of one thing – Christ is Kyrios (Lord) and allegiance to him trumps (no pun intended) all other allegiances.
 If the State is OK with that, we’re good.
 Unfortunately it is the nature of the State to be intolerant of such arrangements.